GRAVITATION

 More details

-The apparent radius of the black hole is \(b_{crit}=\frac{3\sqrt{3}}{2}R_s\) since no photon of impact parameter \(b<b_{crit}\) can reach the observer.
+The apparent radius of the black hole is \(b_{crit}=\frac{3\sqrt{3}}{2}R_s\) since no photon of impact parameter \(b<b_{crit}\) can reach an observer.
 The shadow of the black hole corresponds to the disk of radius \(b<b_{crit}\).

 CONCLUSION

-The deflection of light by black holes according to Newton or Schwarzschild shows, on the one hand, that classical mechanics cannot predict the behavior of photons in an intense gravitational field created by a massive object and, on the other hand, that in the framework of general relativity, the Schwarzschild’s metric and coordinates are a first step, but with limitations for:
+The deflection of light by black holes according to Newton or Schwarzschild shows, on the one hand, that classical mechanics cannot predict the behavior of photons in an intense gravitational field created by a massive object and, on the other hand, that in the framework of general relativity, the Schwarzschild metric and coordinates are a first step, but with limitations for:

 – the study of astrophysical phenomena, since the vast majority of objects are rotating and therefore not spherical,